EvanDyson/AttackOnCollege/Sprint 4/Sprint4.md

 When the user is created, the password string is hashed and the hash is placed into the database.
 This hash will directly be used to compare the password during login.

 Once the user is added to the database with no errors, a JSON object containing the email and username of the newly created user is passed back to the front-end as a confirmation method.
-This needs to be updated at this stage to make it more proctical for the front-end to conduct tests.
+This needs to be updated at this stage to make it more practical for the front-end to conduct tests.

 #### Notes on Date of Birth

 The date of birth has finally been fully updated and is stored in the format "MMM DD YYYY".
-This format can be used in Golang to convert the string into the time.Time variable which has a lot of important functionalities that are used to calculate the user age.
+This format can be used in Golang to convert the string into the time.
+Time variable which has a lot of important functionalities that are used to calculate the user's age.
 The same function for date of birth formatting is used for formatting the due dates of assignments.
 This can also be used to assign priority to assignments based on the urgency of the due date and have them potentially displayed for the user to see assignments with the closest due dates.

 #### Ideas for due dates

 Change due date formatting to store time due.
-Add a function to obtain urgency (difference between time.Now() and due date including time of the day difference) and then store it in the Assignment model.
+Add a function to obtain urgency (difference between time.
+Now() and due date including time of the day difference) and then store it in the Assignment model.
 Then run through the assignments and get the top five.
-Optimization of this part is neccessary.
+Optimization of this part is necessary.

 ### Login user